 While my breastfeeding experience didn't come without its battles, there was no denying its convenience.
-Motherhood is a full-time gig, and I’d rather spend my time connecting with my baby, making sure I get enough time for sleep and a decent meal, than have my time eaten up with the nightmare of all road trips to purchase the right bottle.
-So with time and convenience in mind, I chose our first baby bottle based on ease of accessibility and mainstream popularity
+Parenthood is a full-time gig, and I’d rather spend my time connecting with my baby, making sure I get enough time for sleep and a decent meal, than have my time eaten up with the nightmare of all road trips to purchase the right bottle.
+So with time and convenience in mind, I chose our first baby bottle based on ease of accessibility

 2. Choosing a baby bottle based on cost

 You might be happy to part with all the dollars to keep your precious bundle happily bottle fed.
 But fast forward 6 months and imagine your kitchen bench is now covered in every gizmo imaginable.
 There’s the electronic steam steriliser ($100+), the Scandi-inspired bottle drying rack you had to have ($70), and don't forget about the automatic bottle prepping machine ($250+) that promises bottles ready for you in 4 mins, not to mention the actual bottles themselves.
 Cha-ching!
 All that amazing bottle-feeding paraphernalia has set you back a whopping $500.
 You might not fork out this kind of cash all at once, but the cost of bottle feeding can creep up unexpectedly and not just in terms of your wallet.

 Like that time when you went on holiday to Thailand and left your bottle cleaning paraphernalia at home, in exchange for bag space, and had to purchase a steam steriliser after you discovered your ‘exotic’ apartment might have had a bathtub with sea views, but no dishwasher for your baby bottles!
 True story.

 Put simply, it pays to think about immediate and additional costs when embarking on bottle feeding your baby.
 It could mean the difference between spending $500 or just $200.